knobs-dials/everyday-admin/README.md

 ## file-totalsize

-Takes a list of files on stdin, stats them and sums their size and count.
+Takes a list of filenames on stdin, stats them and sums their size and count.

 I mostly use this as a more targeted variant of file-summarize-extensions